 Bachelor of Science, Public Health Education

-The Public Health Education concentration prepares graduates for professional positions in public health agencies, community-based organizations, health care, tribal health, and international organizations.
+The Public Health Education concentration, which is Council on Education for Public Health (CEPH) accredited, prepares graduates for professional positions in public health agencies, community-based organizations, health care, tribal health, and international organizations.
 The curriculum is competency based in compliance with standards set by the Council on Education for Public Health and by the National Commission for Health Education Credentialing.
 Graduates of the program will be eligible to take the Certified Health Education Specialist (CHES) national examination administered by the National Commission for Health Education Credentialing.

 Program Coordinator: Dr. Monideepa B. Becerra